JumaJuiceTime/CairnHack/adventures/conversions/falkrest-abbey.md

 ### Climbing the Lune Mountains
 #### Blizzard
-- Characters not protected from the cold must save DEX or suffer 1d4 DEX damage.
+- Characters not protected from the cold must save AGL or suffer 1d4 AGL damage.

 ### 1 Entrance
 #### Lifting the portcullis